MyriamBA/LLM_use_cases/Dialogue-Summarizer/README.md

 ### **Training**:
 - Parameter-Efficient Fine-tuning (PEFT) with **LoRA** configuration to adapt the model efficiently, tuning **0.6%** of parameters to save resources, speed up training, and avoid overfitting.
 ### **WandB Integration:**
 - Integrated with Weights & Biases (WandB) from the project’s outset to track and visualize the training process.
-All training metrics, evaluation results, and performance logs are reported to WandB, enabling real-time monitoring and analysis of the model’s progress.
+All training metrics, evaluation results, and performance logs are reported to WandB.
 Explore the [dashboard](https://wandb.ai/site/) for detailed insights into experiments and hyperparameter tuning.

 ### **Streamlit for UI:**
 - The frontend is built using Streamlit, providing an interactive and user-friendly interface for your dialogue and generating the summary.